Email UsFacebookiconsLinkedIniconsTwitter

 Raoul Maciver

-I have taken several courses with John over the years and I was keen to try the ten day trailing intensive course.
+I have taken several courses with John over the years and I was keen to try the trailing intensive course.

 I was not disappointed with this longer course.
 The extra time spent in the field meant I could learn so much more from John.
 His enthusiasm and knowledge is impressive and it is very instructive to work with him.